cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Customer experience

-This solution introduce only 1 additional requirement for the customer; Use updated Conjur that includes the new API.
+This solution introduces only 1 additional requirement for the customer; They must upgrade their Conjur server to access the new API.
-This requirement is not mandatory; If this requirement is not fulfilled, the solution will fallback to option **(1.a)**, with efficiency price.
+This is not mandatory.
+If the requirement if not fulfilled, the solution will fall back to option **1.a** but at the price of efficiency.

-The Secrets Provider chart will be using `Deployment` instead of a `Job`.
-There might be some new variables, all with reasonable defaults as to ensure no additinal steps are needed to migrate from Milestone 1 to 2.
+In Secrets Provider, the only difference between Milestone 1 and 2 isin the Helm chart.
+In Milestone 2 will be using `Deployment` instead of a `Job`.
+There might be some new variables, all with reasonable defaults as to ensure no additinal steps are needed to migrate from Milestone 1 to 2, so **only chart upgrade is needed**.

 #### Concerns